 HOW TO REMODEL YOUR KITCHEN ON A BUDGET

 Kitchen remodeling can be a daunting and costly task indeed.
 Not only is your kitchen out of commission for several days or even weeks but the expense can be absolutely unbelievable.
-Here are some thrifty ideas on how to remodel you kitchen without breaking the bank.
+Here are some thrifty ideas on how to remodel your kitchen without breaking the bank.

 DIY SPOTLIGHT: BONNIE H. AFFORDABLE DIY KITCHEN REMODEL

-1. REFINISH FORMICA COUNTERTOPS WITH CONCRETE OVERLAY
+1. COVER LAMINATE COUNTERTOPS WITH CONCRETE OVERLAY

 “My sad tired kitchen needed a face lift but gutting it and getting all new cabinets and countertops wasn’t an option so off I went to Pinterest!
 Low and behold I find a product called concrete overlay that can go right over my hideous painted formica countertops and I can allegedly do this myself!
 I figured even if I screwed it up it couldn’t possible be any worse than what I currently had so why not??